globocom/benchmark-python-wsgi/README.md

 Conclusions
 -----------

-Tornado shows consistently a better performance than Gevent considering just "requests/s", and responds better to increases in the load.
+Tornado shows consistently a better performance than Gevent considering just "requests/s", and responds better when we increase the number of requests, thus, it is a good hint that will scale better.
 However, the code produced with Gevent was cleaner and more readable than the code produced with Tornado.

 When using Tornado, the adoption of the pycurl client (instead of the [native client](http://www.tornadoweb.org/documentation/httpclient.html))